saguijs/sagui/README.md

 For more information on how the merging of Webpack configurations work check [webpack-merge](https://github.com/survivejs/webpack-merge).

-#### Disabling a default Webpack behavior
+#### Disabling a default Sagui Preset

-The internal architecture of Sagui is build around plugins, each providing a set of functionalities that can be used during any of Sagui's actions.
+The internal architecture of Sagui is build around presets, each providing a set of functionalities that can be used during any of Sagui's actions.

 If you need to disable any default behavior, it is possible via: